 John Bonar was a brother of James Bonar Burtonport.
 He enlisted in No 3.
 Provisional Company Royal Engineers in May 1916 then aged 27 years and received the rank of Sapper with the regiment number 175864.
 John received 2s2d per day wages.
 He was discharged with spinal injuries in 1917.

 Anthony O’Donnell Burtonport wounded in France November 1915.
 He was reported in the local newspaper as being presumed dead, but he survived the war.

 Joe Coyle son of Charles and Bridget Coyle nee Boyle Crolly enlisted in the Machine Gun Corps Royal Inniskilling Fusiliers on August 14th 1916.
-He was gassed at the Western Front and was taken back to a Belfast hospital.
-He died in Crolly on March 9th 1977 and is buried in Magheragallon Cemetery.
+In September 1917 his father received official news that Joe had been wounded for a second time.
+After been injured in a gas attack he was taken back to a Belfast hospital.
+He resided in Crolly until his death on March 9th 1977 .
+He is buried in Magheragallon Cemetery.